Your Next Station is a website that provides useful information to newcomers who are settling down their home in Canada

 Digital Wireframes

-After the ideation session, and drafting a couple of paper wireframes, I created the initial digital wireframe for the web app.
-The overall design focused on the streamlined user experience that helps users find information easier.
+Following the ideation session and the creation of several paper wireframes, I proceeded to develop the initial digital wireframe for the web app.
+The design prioritized a streamlined user experience, aiming to make it easier for users to locate information effortlessly.

-In order to prepare for usability testing, I created a low-fidelity prototype that connects the main user flow of looking for housing and entertainment information.
+To prepare for usability testing, I developed a low-fidelity prototype that connects the primary user flow of searching for housing and entertainment information.
+This prototype allows users to navigate through the key features and functionalities, providing a basic representation of the overall user experience.

 Usability Study: Parameters